tify-iiif-viewer/tify/README.md

 The only required parameter `manifestUrl` is a URL pointing to the manifest.
 It can be set either as a query parameter or with the `tifyOptions` object, whereby the latter takes precedence.

 ### Options
-- `container` (default: `#tify`): The HTML element TIFY is loaded into.
+- `container` (string, default: `#tify`): The HTML element TIFY is loaded into.
+- `immediateRender` (boolean, default: `true`): Set this to `false` to render lower resolution tiles until the full resolution is loaded, providing the effect of blurry to sharp.
+Note that this increases loading times.
-- `language` (default: `en`): The interface language.
+- `language` (string, default: `en`): The interface language.
 Currently, only English and German (`de`) are available.
-- `manifestUrl`: A URL pointing to the IIIF manifest.
+- `manifestUrl` (string): A URL pointing to the IIIF manifest.
 If this option is not set, the URL has to be provided via a query parameter of the same name.
-- `stylesheetUrl`: Use this to provide your own stylesheet, replacing TIFY's default styles.
+- `stylesheetUrl`: (string) Use this to provide your own stylesheet, replacing TIFY's default styles.
 Set to `null` to prevent TIFY from loading any styles, e.g. if your site's stylesheet already includes styles for TIFY.
-- `title` (default: `TIFY`): By default, TIFY replaces the window title with the document title as defined by the manifest, appended by `TIFY`.
+- `title` (string, default: `TIFY`): By default, TIFY replaces the window title with the document title as defined by the manifest, appended by `TIFY`.
 Set this to any string, or `null` to disable title modification.

 ### Example